aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 portfolio.constrainTagUpdates(product);
 ```

-If you want to disable this feature later on, you can update it by setting the parameter flag to false:
+If you want to disable this feature later on, you can update it by setting the "allow" parameter to `false`:

 ```ts fixture=portfolio-product
 // to disable tag updates: